What Sources Do Historians Use To Study The Past

 3. Critically Evaluate Your Sources: Not all sources are created equal.
 It is important to critically evaluate your sources to determine their reliability, accuracy, and bias.
 Consider the author or creator of the source, their intended audience, and the context in which the source was produced.
 Look for evidence of bias, exaggeration, or distortion.

 4. Corroborate Your Findings: Never rely on a single source to support your argument.
-Compare and corroborate information from multiple sources to ensure that your findings are accurate and well-supported.
+Compare and corroborate information from multiple sources to confirm that your findings are accurate and well-supported.
 Look for patterns and consistencies in the evidence.

 5. Use Secondary Sources to Provide Context and Interpretation: Secondary sources can provide valuable context and interpretation for your primary source material.
 Read scholarly articles, books, and other publications to learn about the existing scholarship on your topic.
 Use secondary sources to help you understand the historical context, identify different perspectives, and develop your own interpretation of the evidence.